 Q: I'm a Short-Term Rental operator.
 When will I be able to purchase a commercial pass?

-Q: I’m a new Short-term rental property owner and I don’t currently have a licence.
+Q: I’m a new Short-Term Rental owner and I don’t currently have a licence.
 Am I guaranteed a licence if I apply and/or pay the licence fee?

-A: No. There is currently a moratorium on accepting new Short-term rental applications as a result of Town Council's review of land use controls pertaining to Short-term rentals.
-Only 2021 Short-term rental licence holders will be able to renew their licence for 2022 when the application portal opens on January 4, 2022.
+A: No. There is currently a moratorium on accepting new Short-Term Rental applications as a result of Town Council's review of land use controls pertaining to Short-term rentals.
+Only 2022 Short-term rental licence holders will be able to renew their licence for 2023.

-A: 2021 Short-term rental licence holders will receive an email before the application portal opens on January 4, 2022 with additional program information.
+A: 2022 Short-Term Rental holders will receive an email before the application portal opens with additional program information.
 There is currently a moratorium on accepting new Short-term rental applications as a result of Town Council's review of land use controls pertaining to Short-term rentals.

 Q: What information am I required to provide my renters?